A3 - Chat Server

 250 points

-When you implemented your , you used the framework-provided server to test your implementation.
+When you implemented your Chat Client, you used the framework-provided server to test your implementation.
 When working with TCP communcation, clients may only communicate with each other via a server actor, that keeps track of connected clients and distributes messages accordingly.
 It is now your turn to implement the Chat Server powering the Chat Client communication!

 One of the main technical challanges of servers is handling multiple connections concurrently.
 Unlike the client, the server is likely to have multiple open connections at the same time; one for each client that is connected to it.
 Because it is impossible to predict when a client will send a request or message, your server needs to keep checking all connections for incoming data.
 Both polling and multi-threading are allowed as solutions to this problem.